Visit Cape Meares Lighthouse on the Northern Oregon Coast.

 The Cape Meares Lighthouse is only open from April to September, but the park is open all year round.

-Stay at breathtaking Oceanside when visiting Cape Meares, with a cafe, restaurant and lodging options.
+Stay at nearby Oceanside when visiting Cape Meares, with a cafe, restaurant and lodging options.

 5 best things to do at Cape Meares Lighthouse